wlerin/feralfilehosting/Feral Wiki/Software/Ampache - web based audio video streaming/readme.md

 http://username.server.feralhosting.com/ampache/
 ~~~

 Now you should come to a page where it should check so all your settings are OK, should say OK with a green text on all points there.
-Then you just press start configuration.
+Then you just press `Start Configuration`.

-Now you come to the page where you need the information from your MySQL page on the feralhosting page.
-You need your root password and the socket in order to make this work.

-The MySQL administrative password should be the password you got on the same page as your socket, then fill in the rest as you want to have it.
-Fill in `root` as username and the password you had on the next page.
-Press `write config` and you should get this back.
+**Step 1:**

 **Important note:** You mysql socket will be automatically entered for you in the hostname field.
 Refresh the page if you have removed it to get it back

-**Step 1:**
+Then you come to the page where you need the information from your MySQL installation on the Slot Details page for the relevant slot.
+You need your mysql root password.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Ampache%20-%20web%20based%20audio%20video%20streaming/stage1.png)

 **Step 2:**

+Fill in the required information in the format shown in the image below:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Ampache%20-%20web%20based%20audio%20video%20streaming/stage2.png)

+This is what you see if the configuration file is successfully written:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Ampache%20-%20web%20based%20audio%20video%20streaming/stage22.png)